<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 The way that we have enabled salespeople for well over fifty years is to focus on the client’s existing pain points.
 For the last thirty years we have focused on their “problems,” the key to proposing a “solution.”
 But really, sales organizations were mainly solving the salesperson’s problem—the need to create an opportunity.
 That method worked well for a long time, but entropy has caught up with it.

-The reason your prospective clients meet with you once and avoid committing to another conversation is because you did not create the right value for them—or enough of the right value.
+The reason your prospective clients meet with you once and avoid committing to another sales conversations because you did not create the right value for them—or enough of the right value.
 The reasons many deals die in your pipeline is because your approach was not directed at or capable of compelling the client to change.
 Your client may value your solving their problem and improving their results, but identifying a problem that is already known to them isn’t value creation.

 The Client’s Dilemma